 When it comes to group calls and video conferences Signal allows up to 40 people to join in at the same time.

-In cases where that is not enough you might need to resort to using options that are not end-to-end encrypted by default such as privacy-oriented Jitsi Meet (which allows meetings of up to 100 people, but only provides end-to-end encryption as an optional feature available if everyone joins the call using a Chromium-based browser such as Brave or Google Chrome) and Zoom (which allows free meetings of up to 100 people and provides end-to-end encryption as an optional feature on all platforms).
+In cases where that is not enough you might need to resort to using less secure and private options such as Jitsi Meet (which only provides end-to-end encryption as an optional feature available if everyone joins the call using a Chromium-based browser such as Brave or Google Chrome) and Zoom (which provides end-to-end encryption as an optional feature on all platforms).

 It should be noted that even though Zoom provides end-to-end encryption, the company has been criticised in several occasions following revelations of poor practices around security, privacy, censorship, and surveillance (among others).